 It is important to note that you may not need to notify the ICO of your intention to process personal data, if your activities are limited to staff administration (such as payroll), advertising or marketing for their own business, accounts and records or judicial functions.
 Other exemptions include processing data for personal affairs, some non-profit activities, and for data controllers who are only processing personal data to maintain a public register.

-That being said, it is important that your business always checks with the ICO to find out if you are actually exempt from notification.
+That being said, it is also important that your business always checks with the ICO to find out if you are actually exempt from notification.

 If your business plans to undertake any sort of regulated financial activities, including offering customer credit, your company will need to apply for Financial Conduct Authority (FCA) authorisation.